 Mobile food vendors are considered retail food businesses as they sell food to the public and need to comply with a range of requirements.

-- on-site food preparation eg. hamburgers, hot dogs and kebabs
+- on-site food preparation, such as hamburgers, hot dogs and kebabs

-- one-step food preparation eg. popcorn, fairy floss, coffee and squeezing juices
+- one-step food preparation, such as popcorn, fairy floss, coffee and squeezing juices

 - any type of food including pre-packaged food.

 There are minimal requirements for mobile food vending vehicles selling only pre-packaged, low-risk food.